top of page

 Preventing carbon monoxide poisoning is key.
 Learn what to do if you suspect carbon monoxide poisoning, whose at a higher risk, and what types of treatments you can expect.

-Carbon monoxide is produced by the incomplete combustion of fossil fuels.
 It cannot be seen, smelled, or heard, but poisoning can be avoided.
 If you suspect a leak or are experiencing symptoms of carbon monoxide poisoning, call 911 or your local fire department immediately.

 Prevent carbon monoxide poisoning to protect yourself, family, and friends.